 Rodriguez earned his Performer's Certificate in Bassoon at Montclair State University studying under Sasha Enegren.
 Previously, he studied with Thomas Schneider and Lisa Eckstein.
-Beyond music, he also earned degrees in business and is currently an MFA candidate at Radford University studying research and design focusing on communications design.
+Beyond music, he also earned degrees in business, professional writing, and is currently an MFA candidate at Radford University studying qualitative inquiry.

 Praised for his “warm dark sound, lovely vibrato and impressive staccato tonguing,” award-winning bassoonist Dillon Meacham performs as a soloist and sought-after collaborative artist throughout the United States.